Rise-in-Time/rise-in-time-orb/README.md

 ## How to write Articles?
 Articles are stored as JSON files in ```src/data/articles```.
 To add a new article you can add a new JSON file.
-Use the name of the article as file name and use an underscore if the name contains of multiple words.
+Also add your new article in the file ```src/data/articles/articleContents```.
+This will make them appear in the article overview (Wiki) and in the search.

 #### Article Structure
 An article contains of a ```title```, ```paragraph```, ```image``` and ```chapters```.
 The image is optional.